-To view real time performance data, make sure that your app uses a Performance Monitoring SDK version that's compatible with real time data processing.
+To view real-time performance data, make sure that your app uses a Performance Monitoring SDK version that's compatible with real-time data processing.
 Learn more about real-time performance data.

 Track key metrics in your dashboard